Chapter 13.02

 The city council, for the purpose of prescribing regulations for the erecting, construction, enlargement, alteration, repair, improving, removal, conversion, demolition, occupancy, equipment, use, height, area and maintenance of all buildings and structures in the city, hereby adopts the following codes by reference and the amendments to these codes as set forth in this chapter:

-A. The California Building Code, 2022 Edition, Volumes 1 and 2, with amendments, based on the 2021 International Building Code as published by the International Code Council;
+A. The California Building Code, 2025 Edition, Volumes 1 and 2, with amendments, as published by the International Code Council;

-B. The California Residential Code, 2022 Edition, with amendments, based on the 2021 International Residential Code as published by the International Code Council;
+B. The California Residential Code, 2025 Edition, with amendments, as published by the International Code Council;

-C. The California Electrical Code, 2022 Edition, based on the 2020 National Electrical Code as published by the National Fire Protection Association;
+C. The California Electrical Code, 2025 Edition, as published by the National Fire Protection Association;

-D. The California Mechanical Code, 2022 Edition, based on the 2021 Uniform Mechanical Code as published by the International Association of Plumbing and Mechanical Officials;
+D. The California Mechanical Code, 2025 Edition, as published by the International Association of Plumbing and Mechanical Officials;

-E. The California Plumbing Code, 2022 Edition, based on the 2021 Uniform Plumbing Code as published by the International Association of Plumbing and Mechanical Officials;
+E. The California Plumbing Code, 2025 Edition, as published by the International Association of Plumbing and Mechanical Officials;

-The provisions of these codes as amended by this chapter and Chapter 13.04 AVMC (“codes”) shall constitute the building regulations of the city of Aliso Viejo.
+The provisions of these codes as amended by this chapter and Chapter 13.04 of the Aliso Viejo Municipal Code (“Codes”) shall constitute the building regulations of the city of Aliso Viejo.
 The primary codes and the codes as adopted by reference and amended by the city are on file for public examination in the office of the building official.
 Such codes are hereby adopted and incorporated as though set forth in full in this section.
 [Ord.
-2022-231 § 4].
+2025-246 § 4 (Exh.
+A)].

 13.02.020 Violations.